rweich/streamdeck-ts/README.md

 - simple event interface
 - working typehints and autocompletion for events and their payloads

+## Quickstart

+If you want to start writing your plugin right away you might want to look at the [streamdeck-ts-template](https://github.com/rweich/streamdeck-ts-template) package.

+It will help you with:

+- setting up this sdk
+- configuring your plugins metadata
+- bundling your code into the format the streamdeck needs
+- creating a package for redistribution

 ## Example Implementations

-- [numberdisplay](https://github.com/rweich/streamdeck-ts-numberdisplay) - the example numberdisplay plugin from elgato ported to use this sdk.
+- [numberdisplay](https://github.com/rweich/streamdeck-ts-numberdisplay) - the example numberdisplay plugin that comes with the streamdeck ported to use this sdk.
-- [streamdeck-datetime](https://github.com/rweich/streamdeck-datetime) - a simple datetime plugin.
-- [streamdeck-ts-template](https://github.com/rweich/streamdeck-ts-template) - this package in a fully configured template repository to help you start coding instead of worrying about build or release configuration.
+- [datetime](https://github.com/rweich/streamdeck-datetime) - shows the date and the time.

 ## Installation